Skip to content

 };

-Although this introduces an extra copy, it eliminates an entire category of lifetime bugs.
+While this introduces a copy, it eliminates an entire class of lifetime bugs.
 In most scenarios, this performance cost is worth it.

 Best Practices Cheat Sheet

-We have compiled all the pitfalls and their corresponding workarounds into a table:
+We have compiled all the pitfalls and corresponding avoidance methods into a table:

 ScenarioRiskRecommended Practice

-Function return valuesHighDo not return a view pointing to local/temporary data
+Function return valueHighDo not return a view pointing to local/temporary data

-Class member variablesHighUse std::string to own data, use string_view only for short-term observation
+Class member variablesHighUse std::string to hold data; use std::string_view only for short-term observation

-Container keys (unordered_map)HighEnsure the underlying string outlives the container, or use std::string as the key
+Container keys (std::map)HighEnsure the underlying string outlives the container, or use std::string as the key

-Storing string_view in a containerHighOnly store views pointing to static data, or use std::string
+Storing std::string_view in containersHighOnly store views pointing to static data, or use std::string

-Signal/callback registrationHighA string_view in a callback might be executed later; use std::string instead
+Signal/callback registrationHighstd::string_view in callbacks may execute later; use std::string instead

-There is only one core principle: string_view should only be used for short-term, synchronous, read-only access scenarios.
-If the data needs to "live longer than the current function call," use std::string.
+There is only one core principle: std::string_view is only for short-term, synchronous, read-only access scenarios.
+If data needs to "live longer than the current function call," use std::string.

-Here are a few more lessons learned from our actual project experience.
-First, during code review, focus closely on all string_view member variables—if there are any, ask: "When will the data it points to be freed?"
-Second, for all functions accepting a string_view parameter, explicitly document in the API that "the parameter must be valid for the duration of the function call."
-Third, if your project has AddressSanitizer (ASan) enabled, make sure to run your tests under ASan—it can precisely catch use-after-free issues with string_view, making it 100 times faster than tracking them down manually.
-Enabling it is simple: add -fsanitize=address -fno-omit-frame-pointer at compile time and -fsanitize=address at link time.
+Let me add a few more lessons learned from my actual projects.
+First, focus heavily on all std::string_view member variables during code review—if there are any, ask "when will the data it points to be released?"
+Second, for all functions accepting std::string_view parameters, explicitly document in the docs that "the parameter must be valid during the function call."
+Third, if your project enables AddressSanitizer (ASan), be sure to run tests under ASan—it can precisely capture std::string_view use-after-free issues 100 times faster than you can troubleshoot yourself.
+Enabling it is simple: add -fsanitize=address at compile time and -fsanitize=address at link time.

 bash